rackspace/runway/docs/source/module_configuration/staticsite.rst

                   - ErrorCode: 404
                     ResponseCode: 200
                     ResponsePagePath: /index.html

+                # Don't use CloudFront with the site
+                # i.e. for a development site accessible only via its S3-url
+                statisite_cf_disable: true
             options:
               pre_build_steps:  # commands to run before generating hash of files
                 - command: npm ci